lucacav/lucacav.github.io/_pages/about.md

 ## Collaborations

 I am always open to new collaborations or joint projects.
-I am also seeking for students wanting to do their B.Sc. or M.Sc. theses on my research topic.
+I am also seeking for students wanting to do their B.Sc. or M.Sc. theses on my research topics.
 In case, send me an email.